antunnitraj/ATLauncher-Offline-Bypass/README.md

+# ⚠️ NO LONGER WORKS ⚠️
+Feel free to use my patch on Prism Launcher here: https://github.com/antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass

 # About this project
 Bypass check if user has a real microsoft account linked with the launcher<br>
 ⚠️ This is for entertainment purposes only ⚠️